Ryan-Dacy/Vex-Sensor-Project/README.md

 # Vex-Sensor-Project Overview
-A custom-built light sensor for VEX robots using an Arduino Nano.
+A custom-built light sensor for VEX robots using an Arduino Nano as a flexible sensor interface.

 ## Overview
 This project implements a custom light sensor for VEX robots using an **Arduino Nano** and an **RS-485 communication module**.
 The sensor reads light intensity and transmits the data to the **VEX Brain** using a **TTL to RS-485 converter**.